Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Expandable alt_header="Which model providers does dbt Copilot use?">

 dbt Labs works with OpenAI to build and operationalize <Constant name="copilot" />.
-Enterprise accounts can [supply their own OpenAI keys](/docs/cloud/enable-dbt-copilot#bringing-your-own-openai-api-key-byok)
+Enterprise-tier accounts can [supply their own OpenAI keys](/docs/cloud/enable-dbt-copilot#bringing-your-own-openai-api-key-byok).

 </Expandable>